Ohio English Language Proficiency Screener (OELPS) FAQ

 • Transfers from a different Ohio school and student records indicate the student was administered the OELPS and identified as an English learner but has not yet achieved English proficiency; or

-• Transfers from an ELPA21 state (Arkansas, Iowa, Louisiana, Nebraska, Oregon or West Virginia) and student records indicate the student was identified as an English learner with the ELPA21 Screener but has not yet achieved English proficiency.
+• Transfers from an ELPA21 state (Arkansas, Iowa, Louisiana, Mississippi, Nebraska, Oregon, Tennessee, or West Virginia) and student records indicate the student was identified as an English learner with the ELPA21 Screener but has not yet achieved English proficiency.

 • Transfers from a different Ohio school or an out-of-state school and student records indicate the student met Ohio’s or the previous state’s English learner exit criteria.
 In these situations, the student is not an English learner.
 The new district does not administer the OELPS, nor the OELPA, but may have to continue monitoring the former English learner’s academic progress for at least two years to ensure the student was not prematurely exited and can participate meaningfully in school.